oz123/coredns-netbox-plugin/README.md

 ### Ordering in plugin.cfg

-The ordering of plugins in the `plugin.cfg` file is important to ensure you get the behaviour you expect when using multiple plugins in a config section.
+The ordering of plugins in the `plugin.cfg` file is important to ensure you get the behaviour you expect when using multiple plugins in a [Corefile server block][2].

 For example, in order to utilise the native cache plugin, ensure that you add the *netbox* plugin _after_ `cache:cache` but _before_ any plugins you want to